joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 Apply button, customizing another filter, clicking the Apply button, and so forth.

-There are a few features and limitations in the application’s filter panels:
+There are a few features and limitations in the application's filter panels:

 - The color matrix filter includes a set of controls for directly manipulating common image properties including brightness, contrasts, saturation, and hue.